USSBA/certify_activity_log/README.md

 Refer to the changelog for details on API updates.
 [CHANGELOG](CHANGELOG.md)

 ## License
-The Activity-Api is licensed permissively under the Apache License v2.0.
+Certify Activity is licensed permissively under the Apache License v2.0.
 A copy of that license is distributed with this software.

 ## Contributing